adkelley/javascript-to-purescript/tut05/README.md

     either (\_ -> pure example) wrapExample'
 ```

 We have seen the `where` keyword many times before.
-It is usually at the top of a module for the purpose of delineating the block of code represented by the module name.
+It is usually at the top of a module, for the purpose of delineating the block of code represented by the module name.
 But, so far, I haven't used it inside a function.
 The purpose is the same - introduce a new block of code, indenting that code so that the compiler understands that `where` is bound to the syntactic construct (i.e., the new block of code).
 In the example, you can see that `where` is forever linked to the code that defines `wrapExample' `.

 Now, take a look at `let`.
 At first blush, the purpose of `where` and `let` appear to be identical, and this is roughly correct.
 But there is a subtle difference!   `let . . . in . . .` is also an expression, and therefore can be written wherever expressions are allowed.
 The code snippet best explains this difference.
 I used `let . . . in . . .` as an expression by inserting it between the `map` and `either ` functions.
 I could have gone even further, with the following: